tyleragreen/tyleragreen-site/_posts/2016-03-20-all-aboard-the-fort-collins-municipal-railway.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-03-trolley-barn/trolley_barn7.jpg?resize=676%2C507" alt="A historical omnibus (horse-drawn bus) in the Fort Collins Municipal Railway trolley barn!
 There is some doubt as two whether this was actually a school bus, but the side reads &quot;Cache la Poudre School Bus.&quot;" data-recalc-dims="1" />

   <p class="wp-caption-text">
     A historical omnibus (horse-drawn bus) in the Fort Collins Municipal Railway trolley barn!
-There is some doubt as two whether this was actually a school bus, but the side reads &#8220;Cache la Poudre School Bus.&#8221;
+There is some doubt as two whether this was actually a school bus, but the side reads "Cache la Poudre School Bus."
   </p>
 </div>